canhhungit/MiniUnitOfWork/README.md

 ## Installation

-The simplest method to install Threenine.Data into your solution/project is to use NuGet.:
+The simplest method to install MiniUow into your solution/project is to use NuGet.:

 ```bash
     nuget Install-Package MiniUow